JonathanMischuk/NodePress/README.md

 Create pages, categories, menus, select menu locations, create sidebars (under development still) custom home page and select 1 of 2 starting themes.

-To add more themes, copy either the default or awesome-theme from np-site/themes into the same folder, rename and edit CSS or HTML.
+To create themes, copy either the default or awesome-theme from np-site/themes into the same folder, rename and edit CSS or HTML.

-To view front end pages, go to root localhost url (localhost:3006/) or whatever the domain root is.
+To view front end website, go to root localhost url (localhost:3006/) or whatever the domain root is.
-(Adding default Home page in DB)

 ##Miscellaneous development notes

 NodePress uses Webpack as a clientside module loader.

-For Gulp - gulp watch:bundleAdmin, gulp watch:adminCSS, gulp watch:bundleSite will automate
-clientside JS and LESS modifications

-I'm currently refactoring some files and directories.
+NodePress uses Gulp for bundling javascript and compiling LESS:

+* gulp watch:bundleAdmin (to watch and bundle admin javascript for developers only)
+* gulp watch:adminCSS (to watch and compile admin LESS files)
+* gulp watch:bundleSite (to watch and bundle site javascript for developers only)

 Plenty of new features are being added, but everything is still in a development stage.
 I will keep the README up to date with everything new, or any changes.